Skip to main content

 • Run garbage disposals only when necessary.
 Compost food waste instead.

-• Replace or install a low-flow aerator on your kitchen faucet
+• Replace or install a low-flow aerator on your kitchen faucet.

 • Wash only full loads in the washing machine and dishwasher.
 Try to wash two fewer loads per week.